BCStudentSoftwareDevTeam/ee-lab-documentation/home/input/RGBsensor.md

 More Description:

-Pin 1: The VIN pin in the TCS34725 color sensor is the input voltage pin, it provides power to the device.
+**Pin 1**: The VIN pin in the TCS34725 color sensor is the input voltage pin, it provides power to the device.
 The voltage applied to this pin should be within the range specified by the manufacturer to ensure the proper operation of the sensor.

-Pin 2: The GND (Ground) pin in the TCS34725 color sensor is used to provide a common reference voltage for the device and the microcontroller.
+**Pin 2**: The GND (Ground) pin in the TCS34725 color sensor is used to provide a common reference voltage for the device and the microcontroller.
 It is connected to the ground potential of the power supply and serves as a return path for electrical current.
 The GND pin helps to ensure that the voltage levels of the different components in the system remain stable and at a common level, which is necessary for proper communication and operation of the sensor.

-Pin 3: The 3V3 in the TCS34725 color sensor refers to the 3.3-volt power supply.
+**Pin 3**: The 3V3 in the TCS34725 color sensor refers to the 3.3-volt power supply.
 This voltage is used to power the device and provide the necessary electrical power for its operation.
 The 3.3 volts are typically provided by a voltage regulator, which steps down a higher voltage from the power source to the required 3.3 volts.
 It is important to use a power supply within the specified voltage range to ensure the proper operation of the sensor.

-Pin 4: SCL in the TCS34725 color sensor refers to the serial clock line.
+**Pin 4**: SCL in the TCS34725 color sensor refers to the serial clock line.
 It is a communication line that is used in the I2C protocol to synchronize the data transfer between the sensor and the microcontroller.
 The microcontroller sends clock signals on the SCL line to coordinate the data transfer and ensure that the data is transmitted accurately.

-Pin 5: SDA in the TCS34725 color sensor refers to the serial data line.
+**Pin 5**: SDA in the TCS34725 color sensor refers to the serial data line.
 It is a communication line that is used in the I2C protocol to transmit data between the sensor and the microcontroller.
 The SDA line carries data in both directions, from the microcontroller to the sensor and from the sensor to the microcontroller.
 The data transfer is coordinated by the clock signals sent on the SCL line.

 **Pin 6**: The INT (Interrupt) pin in the TCS34725 color sensor is used to generate an interrupt signal.
 It is an output pin that is used to indicate to the microcontroller that the sensor has finished measurement and data are available for reading.
 The INT pin can be configured to generate an interrupt on various events, such as the completion of a measurement or the detection of a certain color threshold.
 The interrupt signal is used to notify the microcontroller and trigger the appropriate action, such as reading the data from the sensor or processing the data for the application.